mohamedlahdour/OpenNTP/Docs/source/Guide.rst

 2.2.2.
 Generating JSON Input File
 ---------------------------------

-Another method is to use a set of buttons on the left side of the main window [ref], these buttons allow users to insert input data automatically without requiring an in-depth knowledge of JSON file syntax.
-Once the user clicks on **Generate Input File** button the input JSON file will be automatically generated in the window **Text editor**.
+To facilitate the creation of a new OpenNTP input file, a set of dialog boxes have been developed (Below) which allows users to create the OpenNTP input file in a simpler, faster and interactive.
+Users can fill in all the information on this OpenNTP file (including: number of group energy, materials, Pin cells, assemblies, type of geometry, multi-group cross sections ...) and once they have specified input files in JSON format will be automatically created in the window **Text editor** by clicking on button **Generate Input file**

 .. image:: _images/insert.png